rkiel/npm-power-utils/docs/STATE.md

 A framework to provide a simple, clean way to immutably change the global state.

+The global state is just a plain old javascript object (POJO).
+The intent is to pass the global state from function to function in order to achieve some specific set of outcomes.
+This supports a functional programming style of coding.

+- Functions can be pure.
+(Immutability) Making it simple and easy to preserve the global state with no side effects reduces errors.
+- Functions can be unary.
+(Composition) Making it simple and easy to chain functions together into a data transform pipeline.
+- Functions can be focused.
+(Single Responsibility Principle) When the global state does need to be changed, making it simple and easy to only change one aspect per function.

 Here's an example of it in action.

 ```JavaScript